The Three Musketeers: Film and television

 In Slumdog Millionaire, Jamal Malik's final question was to correctly identify the name of the third musketeer— which was Aramis.
 Jamal did so and won twenty million rupees.
 This question proved vital since Jamal only knew the names of the first two musketeers.

 In the film Django Unchained, one of the slaves, owned by Calvin Candie, is named D'Artagnan.

-In the film The World's End, the group argue over if the three musketeers are fictional.

-In Stranger Things, Dustin Henderson names his pet demo-dog Dart, after D'Artagnan.
+The 1998 film The Man in the Iron Mask depicts the (older) four musketeers as they navigate a plot alongside King Louis XIV.
+They feature as key characters yet stray from the plot of 'The Three Musketeers'.

+In Dinosaur King the second season has an arc based on the story.

 Video games

 In Pokémon Black and White, the Pokémon Cobalion, Terrakion and Virizion, known as the Swords of Justice, are based on the Three Musketeers.
 Cobalion represents Athos, Terrakion represents Porthos and Virizion represents Aramis.
 The fourth Sword of Justice, Keldeo, represents d'Artagnan.

-In the 2016 Supercell game Clash Royale, a card is called Three Musketeers.

-In Digimon, the Digimon Gundramon, Beelstarmon, and MagnaKidmon are loosely based on the Three Musketeers.
+Also, a monthly event, featuring theses characters has occurred from late 2025 to mid 2026 called the "Brave and the Beautiful" in Empires and Puzzles, a free to play mobile match-3 video game.